 And once you've learnt this, you'll become a Master Of Empathy (not really, but I promise it will help).

 1. Listen to your partner without thinking about how to solve the problem for her.
 Just listen and hear her words.
+Don't rush her.
 Let her say all she needs to say.
 Be interested and present with her.

 3. Summarise back how she says she feels about her concern (not how she SHOULD feel or how YOU feel) and imagine what that must be like for her.
-Get into her shoes for a moment and empathise.
+Really get into her shoes for a moment and experience her world view.

 The challenge is, from this moment onward, to change the way you would normally react.
 At some point you'll want to point out the answer, offer advice, direction and/or possibly dismiss what she's saying.